PatrickPicca/cs179iMPTCPvsMPQUIC/README.md

 Here are the listed instructions followed to run the MPQUIC:
 1. In an directory adjacent to this one run:
        <br> git clone --recursive https://github.com/cloudflare/quiche
+        <br> The MPQUIC related scripts to run the client and server only work if the quiche directory is adjacent to this one.
 2. sudo apt install cmake
        <br> Default installation
        <br> Rust version 1.70.0